-- Melt 1 tbsp butter with 1 tbsp honey in the microwave.
-Add ½ cup pistachios, ¼ tsp smoked paprika, and ¼ tsp salt to the honey butter, mixing well to coat.
+- Melt 1 tablespoon butter with 1 tablespoon honey in the microwave.
+Add ½ cup pistachios, ¼ teaspoon smoked paprika, and ¼ teaspoon salt to the honey butter, mixing well to coat.
 Line a baking sheet with parchment paper and spread the pistachios on the baking sheet.
-Bake for 30 minutes, stirring every 10 minutes.
+Bake for 10-12 minutes or until golden brown, stirring once halfway through.
 Remove from the oven and transfer the pistachios onto clean parchment paper.
-Let cool completely.
+Let cool completely then chop the pistachios.

 **Helpful tips and common mistakes

 I realize these brussels sprouts and burrata crostini would have been the perfect holiday appetizer but who says you can't enjoy these year-round?
 I already had these for lunch twice and am still fully in love with them.

 Although the crostini seems like a lot of work, you actually only need to prepare two items, the spiced pistachios, and the brussels sprouts.
 To make the pistachios, toss them in melted butter, honey, smoked paprika, and salt.
 Bake them until golden brown, about 10-12 minutes.
 Stir the nuts after about 5 minutes to get an even caramelization and immediately transfer them to a clean parchment paper when done.

 While the nuts are cooling, cook the brussels sprouts.
 You can cook the sprouts in the oven or on the stovetop.
 When roasting the sprouts, make sure to flip them over to get even browning on both sides.
 Finish the vegetable with lemon juice and zest and keep warm.